 We’re so fortunate to have such committed and engaged Committee members, but when I joined the team last year, I noticed there was something missing – a patient voice.
 So, the Research team got together and made a plan to formally recruit a Patient Representative for our Science Strategy Committee.

 The Research team was excited about the prospect of having a new, permanent member of the Science Strategy Committee.
 I started the journey with an open call for applications, attempting to cast a wide net to reach as many interested people as possible.
 I also chatted with my colleagues in our Public Health team, knowing they had a plethora of experience working with Patient Representatives.

-Using the Insight and Experience Panel to advertise the opportunity was an obvious choice because I knew this engaged group of volunteers had a special interest in sharing their experience, and had the key skills and attributes we were looking for in a Patient Representative.
+Using Breast Cancer Voices to advertise the opportunity was an obvious choice because I knew this engaged group of volunteers had a special interest in sharing their experience, and had the key skills and attributes we were looking for in a Patient Representative.